-What is a Mutation Certificate?
+What is a mutation certificate?

-There are generally two types of mutation certificates, based on the mode of ownership transfer:- Mutation on Sale of Property: This mutation certificate is required when ownership of the property is transferred through a sale transaction.
+- Mutation on Sale of Property: This mutation certificate is required when ownership of the property is transferred through a sale transaction.

 - Mutation on Inheritance/Gift: This type is necessary when property ownership is transferred through inheritance, a gift, or a will.